 Trigger --> Behaviour --> Reward

-To fix this cycle you have to disrupt it.
+To fix this cycle we have to disrupt it.
 You do that by changing the behaviour.
 I know that sounds easier said than done.
 The trick is to find an uplifting way to soothe yourself.
 Choose an activity that makes you feel good.
 One that you can get into and it keeps your mind and/or body busy.
-If your craving is not related to hunger than it’ll go away in about 15-20 minutes.
+If your craving is not related to hunger then it’ll go away in about 15-20 minutes.

 Some examples of things to do to keep you busy are: